 - Use engagement letters to define your relationship with your client and exactly what you will and won’t be doing for them.
 List all your tasks and areas of responsibility and get it agreed in writing.
-That way, if there’s a claim you were negligent, you have proof of your agreed working arrangement and what reasonably could have been expected of you.
+That way, if there’s a claim, you have proof of what reasonably could have been expected of you.

 - Be vigilant about everything to do with your client’s finances.
 If you feel something isn’t quite right, or certain figures look wrong, let your client know – even if what you notice isn’t part of your specific responsibilities.
 It can stave off problems later.